Discover a quick way to adjust your audio levels in Premiere Pro with Automation Modes!

 Automation Keyframe Optimization Option in the Audio Section of Preferences

 Automation Keyframe Optimization is a way to control the number of keyframes that are created when you animate the faders.
-For me, the default behaviour is usually fine, but sometimes – and especially on older machines – lots of keyframes can cause some problems (this is getting to be less of an issue as computers get more powerful).
+For me, the default behavior is usually fine, but sometimes (especially on older machines) lots of keyframes can cause some problems.

 Default Keyframe Production

 It is unlikely that you would need to create keyframes even closer than this, but, of course, it is always possible.
 Thus, this option is most often used to create less keyframes which would mean increasing the value from 20 milliseconds.
 For example, here is what the timeline would look like if I changed that value up to 200 milliseconds.

 Increasing the Value to 200 Milliseconds